 In addition, it’s a good idea to review before and after photos of your surgeon’s patients.
 This will give you a realistic look at what kind of results can be expected.

 There are some people who may not be good tumy tuck candidates.
 First, if you smoke, you are not a good candidate for plastic surgery.
 Smoking will negatively affect the results of your surgery and impair healing.
 So quit smoking before you seek plastic surgery.

 Further, if you have a significant amount of weight to lose, it is best to reach a stable weight before having cosmetic surgery.
 If you plan to become pregnant in the future, it could undo some of the results of your surgery.
 It might be best to wait until you are finished having children.
 However, if you have severe diastasis, it may be worth discussing with a surgeon even if you do expect future pregnancies.

 Simply put, if your weight is going to change significantly in the future for any reason, it could affect the results of a tummy tuck.

 Over the next few months, we will share plenty of details about what is involved in tummy tuck surgery.
 How the procedure is performed, how the muscles are repaired, adding liposuction to the tummy tuck, and practical aspects of preparing for and recovering from surgery.
 Stay tuned for a valuable guide to tummy tuck surgery.

 In the meantime, if you want to see what kind of results Dr. Slack’s patients have after tummy tuck surgery, browse the tummy tuck gallery.
-And if you want to discuss your options with Dr. Slack, set up a free tummy tuck consultation
+And if you want to discuss your options with Dr. Slack, set up your tummy tuck consultation